Supportive Periodontal Care

 How often should you have supportive periodontal care visits?

 Your periodontal condition is the deciding factor.
-The interval between your supportive periodontal care (spc) visits might be as often as every few weeks or as frequent as every six months.
-Everyone’s situation is different and it is quite common for patients to have their teeth cleaned every three months once they have had a diagnosis of periodontal disease.
-The bacteria responsible for periodontal disease repopulate the periodontal pockets at three months.
+The interval between your supportive periodontal care (spc) visits might range from every few weeks to every six months.
+Your situation will be different from another person’s situation.
+It is quite common that you will need your teeth cleaned every three months if you have had a diagnosis of periodontal disease.
+The bacteria responsible for periodontal disease repopulate the periodontal pockets after three months.
 The frequency of your supportive care visits will be influenced by:

 - the type of periodontal disease you have

-- the type of periodontal treatment you have
+- the type of periodontal treatment you are given

 - your response to treatment